Traditional tools rely on GUID

 Most IFC tools compare versions.

-IFC Compare solves cross-software coordination.
+StructMatch solves cross-software coordination.

 Most IFC comparison tools use internal IFC GUIDs to determine whether two members are identical, making them suitable mainly for version comparison.